Super closeup of the top four rows of floating bookshelves and the top part of the tv

 Massive Wall of Floating Bookshelves — How To Install

-How we transformed a living room with all bookshelves — as in floating. bookshelves over 56 linear feet of wall mounted bookshelves!
+How we transformed a living room with a wall of bookshelves — as in floating bookshelves.
+Over 56 linear feet of wall mounted bookshelves with no exposed brackets!

 A bit of background:

 Our daughter and our new son planned a small isolated pandemic wedding for Thanksgiving weekend 2020.
 We all know the story of the rising Covid rates with no vaccines yet.
-They decided they couldn’t risk our health and rescheduled for this last Thanksgiving.
-Those Wedsgiving posts are on their way . . .very soon.
+They decided they couldn’t risk our health and rescheduled for Thanksgiving 2021.
+You can see the Friendsgiving Rehearsal Dinner here and all the special touches they built into the wedding here.

 In the meantime they found the perfect historic rowhouse in DC.